Reporting an Incident of Sexual Violence

 - This report does not carry the survivor’s name or any other specific identifying information, unless specifically authorized by the survivor.
 This document does not constitute an official report, though the incident will be reported, without the survivor’s name, to Campus Safety for the purposes of data collection for the annual Crime Awareness, Security, and Fire Safety Report.

-- In cases where a perpetrator poses a significant risk to the general safety of the campus community, the SARA will contact the Associate Dean of Students.
+- In cases where a perpetrator poses a significant risk to the general safety of the campus community, the SARA will contact a Title IX Coordinator.
 The name of the survivor will be disclosed only if that disclosure is absolutely necessary to protect the campus community from harm.
-A survivor may request that a SARA be present at any meeting with the Associate Dean, should a meeting be necessary.
-If the Associate Dean concludes that a significant threat exists, they will take necessary action to protect the community while preserving the survivor’s privacy.
+A survivor may request that a SARA be present at any meeting with the Title IX Coordinator, should a meeting be necessary.
+If it is determined that a significant threat exists, the Title IX Coordinator will take the necessary action to protect the community while preserving the survivor’s privacy.

 Report to the College

-- If a survivor wishes to pursue disciplinary action through the College, a SARA or other member of the Sexual Assault Response Network will direct them to meet with the Associate Dean of Students (or designee).
+- If a survivor wishes to pursue disciplinary action through the College, a SARA or other member of the Sexual Assault Response Network will direct them to meet with the Director of Student Rights and Responsibilities or a Title IX Coordinator.

-- The Associate Dean will outline the investigation and hearing process.
-If the survivor decides to make a charge, the Associate Dean will take a written or recorded statement of the survivor’s account of the incident.
+- The Director of Student Rights and Responsibilities or a Title IX Coordinator will outline the investigation and hearing process.
+If the survivor decides to make a charge, a written or recorded statement of the survivor’s account of the incident will be taken.

-- The Associate Dean may also assist with any housing or academic changes the survivor wishes to initiate.
-Interactions with the Associate Dean are voluntary and confidential, and a SARA may accompany the survivor to these meetings.
+- The Director of Student Rights and Responsibilities may also assist with any housing or academic changes the survivor wishes to initiate.
+These interactions are voluntary and confidential, and a SARA may accompany the survivor to these meetings.

 Significant Threat to the Community

-In cases where a perpetrator poses a significant risk to the general safety of the campus community, the Advocate will contact the Associate Dean of Students.
+In cases where a perpetrator poses a significant risk to the general safety of the campus community, the Advocate will contact a Title IX Coordinator.
 The name of the survivor will be disclosed only if that disclosure is absolutely necessary to protect the campus community from harm.
-If the Associate Dean concludes that a significant threat exists, the Associate Dean will take necessary action to protect the community while preserving the reporting survivor’s privacy.
+If it is determined that a significant threat exists, the Title IX Coordinator will take the necessary action to protect the community while preserving the reporting survivor’s privacy.

 Report to Portland Police Bureau